NATIONAL AMERICAN HISTORY & FOUNDERS MONTH ORG.

 ORIGIN

-As we approach our Nation's 250th anniversary in 2026, there is a clear need to empower Americans to be active citizens through greater understanding of our Nation’s early history, its founders, and the civic duties within the American experience.
+In 2019, NAHFMO was founded to establish November as National American History and Founders Month, which became a federal observance by presidential proclamation in 2020.
+As we approach our Nation's 250th anniversary in 2026, there is a clear need to empower Americans to be active citizens through greater understanding of our Nation's early history, its founders, and the civic duties within the American experience.

 MISSION